freeCodeCamp/freeCodeCamp/docs/devops.md

 - #### There are no guarantees on the uptime and reliability of the beta applications.

   Deployment is expected to be frequent and in rapid iterations, sometimes multiple times a day.
 As a result there will be unexpected downtime at times or broken functionality on the beta version.
-The dev team will usually notify for updates in the [Contributors Chat room](https://gitter.im/FreeCodeCamp/Contributors).

 - #### Do not send regular users to this site as a measure of confirming a fix